 How to Prevent Your Insulin From Freezing

 Many people with diabetes find it more challenging to keep insulin safe during winter than in summer.
-For instance, you can guarantee your insulin's safety if you put it inside a portable medical fridge — even under the scorching summer sun.
-But the same can not be said about an accidental power outage during winter with no means to warm your room.
+For instance, you can guarantee your insulin’s safety by putting it inside a portable medical fridge — even under the scorching summer sun.
+However, the same can not be said about an accidental power outage during winter with no means to warm your room.
 You may find it hard to stop your insulin meds from freezing in such situations!

 So, how do you protect your insulin from cold weather?